 Students are due back in school on Sept.
 3, but how long they’ll stay in class now seems uncertain.

-The union representing school support staff broke off contract talks with B.C. government representatives earlier this month and is now considering job action this fall.
+The union representing school support staff broke off contract talks with B.C. government representatives last week and is now considering job action this fall.

 “We feel we have no choice but to do job action,” said Jean Frolek, president of the Canadian Union of Public Employees Local 523, which covers the Okanagan.